digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_participants.rst

    :end-before: architecture-handbook-entry-end: ManualInitKeys
    :dedent:

-We reiterate again the fact that if you are using a Key Management Service (KMS) to handle Canton's keys and you want to use a set of pre-generated keys you must use instead the commands `register_kms_signing_key()` and `register_kms_encryption_key()`
+If you are using a Key Management Service (KMS) to handle Canton's keys and you want to use a set of pre-generated keys you must use instead the commands `register_kms_signing_key()` and `register_kms_encryption_key()`